YangJiaaaa/QR-in-China-Pre/README.md

 <img src="facialrecognization.jpg" width="50%" height="50%">

-The founder Jack Ma was showing how to use Facial Recognization to pay in Alipay
+The founder of Alibaba, Jack Ma was showing how to use Facial Recognization to pay in Alipay